-Thresholds can be configured in the rules themselves, see Rule Thresholding.
+Thresholds can be configured in the rules themselves, see Thresholding Keywords.
 They are often set by rule writers based on their intel for creating a rule combined with a judgement on how often a rule will alert.

 8.2.1.
 Threshold Config¶